stac-extensions/raster/README.md

 ## Raster Composite Object

+Raster composites are intended to be used to specify some possible sensor band combination with generic parameters.
+It can be useful to propose visualization hints like spectral indices from electro-optical sensor (e.g. NDVI) or specific overviews (e.g. Thermal signatures).

 | Field Name        | Type                               | Description                                                                                                                             |
 | ----------------- | ---------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |
 | name              | string                             | **REQUIRED**.
 Denomination of the band composition (e.g. `ndvi`, `Color Infrared (vegetation)`  )                                       |